 All three Honors courses are part of a Research and Scholarship Intensive Course sequence as approved by GMU’s Office of Student Scholarship, Creative Activities, and Research (OSCAR).
 Students in these courses can take advantage of the various opportunities offered through OSCAR such as Mason Impact MINI grants, the Celebration of Student Scholarship, and the Undergraduate Research Scholars Program.

-If accepted, students must take a sequence of three courses (PSYC 490, 491, and 492), which cumulates in the successful completion and presentation of an independent honors thesis.
-To graduate with honors, students must earn a minimum grade 3.50 in each of the three honors courses and maintain a minimum cumulative GPA of 3.25 and a minimum GPA of 3.40 in psychology courses.
+To graduate with honors, students must earn a minimum GPA of 3.50 in each of the three Honors courses and maintain a minimum cumulative GPA of 3.25 and a minimum GPA of 3.40 in Psychology courses.

 Students must meet the following criteria in order to be considered for admission: